sim-li/wordpress-realtime-wordcount/README.md

     `https://docs.docker.com/compose/install/`

-#### Running this
-Go to the project root and run make.
-Everything should ramp up automatically.
+#### Acessing the interface
-Then hit `localhost:3000` in your browser and you should see our real time web interface.
+Hit `localhost:3000` in your browser and you should see our real time web interface.

 Following ports are relevant for you:
 | Service          | Port          |